2007 Jakarta flood: Impact

 The flood affected 80 separate regions in and around Jakarta, and over 70,000 homes were flooded, resulting in the displacement of some 500,000 people.
 There was a high level of illness, with 1,066 patients treated by hospitals due to diarrhea and 329 due to dengue fever.
 The flood has caused Rp 8 trillion (US$879.12 million) in losses.
 Approximately 190,000 people were affected by flood related illnesses.
 The nature of the flood in which it extends from riverbanks to surrounding areas has caused the lower-class communities, many of which live on the riverbanks themselves in wooden houses, to take the strongest impact of the flood.

 Aid

+Aid was provided through numerous organisations, both non-governmental and governmental.
+Some notable organisations that provided assistance include: